By-elections to the 42nd Canadian Parliament: Burnaby South

-NDP MP Kennedy Stewart announced at a press conference at Vancouver's Harbour Centre on May 10, 2018, that he would be resigning his seat of Burnaby South during parliament's summer recess to run as an independent candidate for Mayor of Vancouver in the 2018 municipal election (since the incumbent mayor, Gregor Robertson, is not seeking another term).
+NDP MP Kennedy Stewart announced at a press conference at Vancouver's Harbour Centre on May 10, 2018, that he would be resigning his seat of Burnaby South during parliament's summer recess to run as an independent candidate for Mayor of Vancouver in the 2018 municipal election (since the incumbent mayor, Gregor Robertson, was not seeking another term).
 On August 2, Stewart publicly released his letter to the Speaker of House, Geoff Regan, confirming his resignation, effective September 14, 2018.
 At the May 10 press conference, Stewart expressed support for former Ontario MPP and federal NDP leader Jagmeet Singh to replace him.
 Singh confirmed his candidacy on August 8.

 2015 Liberal candidate Adam Pankratz, a commercial banker with a local credit union, stated that he was undecided, but ultimately decided against running again.

 Biotechnology scientist Cyrus Eduljee and multiple daycare centre owner and operator Karen Wang both sought the Liberal nomination.
 On December 29, 2018, Wang won the Liberal Party nomination.
 Wang resigned as the Liberal candidate on January 16, 2019 after it was reported that she had posted racist comments on the Chinese-language social media platform WeChat encouraging voters to vote for her as the "only Chinese candidate" while singling out Singh as being of "Indian descent."
 Former Burnaby North MLA Richard Lee was named by the Liberals as their candidate on January 19.

 Corporate lawyer Jay Shin is the Conservative candidate.

 On August 16, the Green Party announced that they would not run a candidate in the by-election as a courtesy to Singh.

 The People's Party announced Laura-Lynn Tyler Thompson as their candidate.

 Rex Brocki was announced as the candidate of the Libertarian Party, but he did not register.

 Valentine Wu has announced his intention of running as an independent candidate.

 The Speaker's warrant regarding the vacancy was received on September 17, 2018; under the Parliament of Canada Act the writ for a by-election had to be dropped no later than March 18, 2019, 180 days after the Chief Electoral Officer was officially notified of the vacancy via a warrant issued by the Speaker.
 The by-election was called on January 9, 2019 to be held on February 25, 2019.